chingc/demo-github-actions/README.md

 # GitHub Actions

-A collection of GitHub Actions workflows demonstrating various capabilities and features.
+A collection of small GitHub Actions workflows demonstrating various capabilities and features to get you started.

 ## basic.yml